 With the new big data operations in AWS, the team was able to scale the Qubole pipeline up to 40 million users globally and deliver 500 million emails per month.
 However, this brought new scalability challenges relating to financial governance as well as stability.

 By scaling the Qubole pipeline, the A-Team was able to achieve significant savings on EC2 costs from their 75-node AWS R4 instance-type cluster.
 Due to Python’s limitations, the pipeline was also facing stability issues with jobs occasionally failing and needing to be rerun.
 Further optimizations were required both to stabilize the daily production pipelines (to prevent failures that would further drive up costs), as well as improve performance and cloud utilization to save money on existing operations.
 At this point, the team began investigating the capabilities of Scala.

-“One of our biggest blockers when we were trying to optimize for cost was we didn’t know how much each of our clusters cost.”
+“One of our biggest blockers, when we were trying to optimize for cost, as we didn’t know how much each of our clusters cost.”

 – Jagannath Narasimhan

 The team embarked on a large stability project to port the code from Python to Scala, as well as optimize the queries.
 The change enabled them to reduce their cluster size to 25 nodes (a 66 percent reduction).
 They also moved development to an IDE, which allowed them to reduce additional resource overhead as well as improve their autoscaling approach to inactive clusters.

 The Current State of Their Cloud Data Operations

 Today the team is directly increasing revenue at Expedia by leveraging Qubole Spark pipelines to send out marketing emails and build user profiles.
 These emails service users worldwide, as well as provide push notifications to the Expedia mobile app.